Lamborghini and MIT Create the Self-Healing Car

 Perhaps even more relevant is the work they are doing to develop a new way to store and dispense energy by replacing batteries with supercapacitors.
 Supercapacitors already exist but are very limited in their application.
 They aim to spend three years developing them into something far superior, capable of simultaneously capturing and discharging energy, and at much higher rates – providing the speed and acceleration Lamborghini desires.

-They have also mentioned using the carbon fibre body panels to somehow store energy, but haven’t yet explained how they plan to achieve it.
-Needless to say, if this is possible it would be very impressive.
+They have also mentioned using the carbon fibre body panels to somehow store energy, but haven’t yet explained how they plan to achieve it (we're guessing Graphene may be involved).
+Needless to say, if this is possible it would be very impressive and open up all kinds of possibilities.

 The impressive glow emanating from with the wheels isn’t coming from over-zealous braking, it’s actually where the electric motors are mounted – one on each wheel.
 This is particularly significant, and quite a departure for Lamborghini, as it says they are leaving the internal combustion engine behind at some point in the near future.